 Knightscope Robot Roadshow Landing in Chicago, Illinois

-Knightscope, Inc. [Nasdaq: KSCP], a developer of advanced physical security technologies focused on enhancing U.S. security operations, today announced its Robot Roadshow — an engaging experiential event used to grab attention fast, forge direct connections with potential clients, and strike up conversations in a compelling fashion — will land at The Terminal, 1334 N Kostner, Chicago, IL 60651, from 4-6 October 2022, and will be open each day from 10:00am to 2:00pm CT.
+Knightscope, Inc. [Nasdaq: KSCP], a developer of advanced physical security technologies focused on enhancing U.S. security operations, today announced its Robot Roadshow - an engaging experiential event used to grab attention fast, forge direct connections with potential clients, and strike up conversations in a compelling fashion – will land at Mark Goodman & Associates, 400 N Elizabeth, Chicago, IL 60642, on 7 October 2022, from 10:00am to 2:00pm CT.

 Knightscope Robot Roadshow Landing in Chicago, Illinois (Photo: Business Wire)